misiektoja/instagram_monitor/docs/configuration.md

 # Configuration

 Examples on this page use the PyPI command `instagram_monitor`.
-If you chose another installation, replace that command with the matching [command prefix](usage.md#command-format).
+If you chose another installation, replace that command with the matching [command prefix](usage.md#command-format-by-installation-method).
 Keep all options after the prefix.
 A container can see host files only through its mounts, so paths to files in the current directory must start with `/data`.

 <a id="configuration-file"></a>
 ## Configuration File

 You can pass most settings as command-line options or save them in a configuration file for later runs.

-Use `instagram_monitor --setup` for guided configuration.
-It starts from your saved settings, checks your answers and asks before replacing the configuration.
-A timestamped backup is kept.
+The easiest way to create this file is `instagram_monitor --setup`.

-If you want to edit the file manually, generate a default config template and save it to a file named `instagram_monitor.conf`:
+To edit every available setting yourself, generate a default configuration file:

 ```sh
 # On macOS, Linux or Windows Command Prompt (cmd.exe)